-Some Nurse Practitioners, such as Family Nurse Practitioners (FNPs) act as primary care providers for patients, across the age spectrum.
-NPs may also specialize in areas like women’s health, pediatrics, geriatrics, mental health, and more.
-One in-demand job is that of a Psychiatric and Mental Health Nurse Practitioner (PMHNP), who helps treat patients with mental illness and psychiatric conditions.
+Nurse practitioners act as primary and specialized care providers.
+They offer comprehensive care and treatment to patients in need, from the initial assessments and exams, to the treatment and monitoring of patients’ progress.
+Typically, nurse practitioners study in specific areas of healthcare, like family practice, women’s health, pediatrics, geriatrics, and mental health, to help people within certain demographics or populations.
+One in-demand job is that of a Psychiatric Mental Health Nurse Practitioner (PMHNP), who helps treat patients with mental illness and psychiatric conditions.
 As mental health needs increase across the United States, the demand for these specialized services will grow.

-Common titles within this profession are healthcare administrator, clinical manager, and healthcare director.
-On average, these professionals earn over $104,000 annually in the United States, making it a top-paying career option for those looking to help others in need.
-The job outlook for healthcare managers is also expected to grow 32 percent between 2019 and 2029, making it among the fastest-growing careers on this list, as well.
+On average, health managers, directors, and administrators earn over $110,000 annually in the United States, making it a top-paying career that involves helping people in need.
+The job outlook for healthcare managers is also expected to grow quickly, at a rate of 28 percent between 2022 and 2032.

-To become a health services manager, you will need to have at least a bachelor’s degree in a related field.
-Some positions will require a master’s degree.
-At Goodwin, you can start your path towards this career by earning a:
+To become a health services manager, you need to hold at least a bachelor’s degree, though a master’s degree is preferred.
+At Goodwin, you can launch this helpful career by earning a:

 - Bachelor’s in Health Science,